mynameisaaron/CloudArchitecture/AIPrompter/README.md

 4) There are precious few people how understand this technology under the hood. \
    After listening to this long-form interview with MIT students marketing a fancy AI prompter, I realized that even at the worlds greatest engineering university, there must only be a small handful of individuals who know what is happening under the hood i.e. what is the 'compute' behind the prompting. \
 I am the son of a very talented electrical-engineer in the automotive space.
 My father has a deep understanding of physics as well. \
-I can share from a first-princial point of view, that the tiny number of people who are natual-born engineering talents and scrible physics equasions on napkins, they are likly not good at self-promoting, marketing, or even basic inter-personal communication .
+I can share from a first-princial point of view, that the tiny number of people who are natual-born engineering talents and who scrible physics equasions on napkins; they are likly not good at self-promoting, marketing, or even basic inter-personal communication .
 I'm sure there are exceptions to this rule, but thats the general rule.
 These talents that have spent their time and effort and have made personal sacrifices working to bring this technology to the masses will not be in the history books, and will be very hard to identify and find in the market place.

 5) No-one knows where this is going.
 In a decade or two, or less.
 We will likly have radically new and effective medicines and more customized health solutions, discoveries in material sciences, engineering, compute power, etc. \
-OR this might be the first step towards a skynet situation or the butlarian jiahd.
+OR this might be the first step towards a [Skynet situation](https://en.wikipedia.org/wiki/Skynet_(Terminator)) or [The Butlerian Jihad](https://en.wikipedia.org/wiki/Dune_(franchise)#The_Butlerian_Jihad).
 What an incredible contrast of outcomes.

 Please feel free to email me on any of these topics.

 Let's tune back into my AI prompting solution:
-This is a simple commandline program in Python that I run locally when working on a static webpage. \
+This is a simple command-line program in Python that I run locally when working on a static webpage.

 INPUT : the local directory of your website. \
 COMPUTE : it finds all .HTML, .CSS, and .JS files nested in all their respective directories. \
 OUTPUT : you receive single text file (ready to upload to your favorite LLM) with the entire code and table of contents at the top.